divolte/divolte-collector/docs/configuration.rst

 JAVA_HOME
 ^^^^^^^^^
 :Description:
   The directory where the JRE/JDK is located.
-Divolte Collector will uses $JAVA_HOME/bin/java as Java executable for startup.
+Divolte Collector will use $JAVA_HOME/bin/java as Java executable for startup.
 If this is not set, Divolte Collector will attempt to find a suitable JDK in a number of common Java installation locations on Linux systems.
 It is however not recommended to rely on this mechanism for production use.

 :Example: